Gaasp/Cube/README.md

 ##

-**A short arcade game created by student for as an engineering project.**
+**A short arcade game created by student as an engineering thesis.**

 In this game, the player's goal is to pass the level in the fastest time with the most points.
 The main feature of this game is the way the dice-player moves around the board.